univention/univention-corporate-server/doc/architecture/services/app-center.rst

 * UCS installs the |RDBMS| on the same host as the app and creates one database.

-* The App Center doesn't install the |RDBMS| on a remote host or in a Docker environment.
+* The App Center doesn't use the |RDBMS| on a remote host or in a Docker environment.

 * Apps have limited possibilities to configure the |RDBMS|.